As millennials continue to constitute the largest segment of the U.S. workforce, they need seasoned physician leaders to help them excel.

 As millennials continue to constitute the largest segment of the U.S. workforce, they need seasoned physician leaders to help them excel.
 Mentoring becomes part and parcel of grooming the next generation to embrace challenges in an ever-changing health care landscape.

 Cullen, who shares an office with three other family physicians, welcomes the mentees to stay in his large house outfitted with a hot tub on the back deck overlooking the northern lights.
-It’s where he and his wife, Michelle, raised three children.
+It’s where he and his wife, Michelle, who teaches astronomy online, raised three children.

 “Our expectation is that medical students and residents will make themselves at home,” he says.
 “Practicing medicine is inherently stressful and is more so with the administrative burdens and dysfunctional EHRs that we currently are forced to deal with.
 My wife and I try to model successful ways of sustaining a fulfilling career and life in medicine.”